dabrahams/WhitherSequence/README.md

 ## Why do we have `Sequence` and `IteratorProtocol`?

-Historically, these protocols were created to support the `for`...`in` loop over an arbitrary sequence (small ‘s’) of elements.
-The compiler was made to recognize an instance any type conforming to `Sequence` as eligible for use in a loop.
-It was an extremely simple model that directly addressed the needs of that one language construct, and could support trivial generic algorithms such as `reduce`, `map`, and `filter`.
+These protocols were originally created to support looping over arbitrary sequences (small ‘s’) with `for element in seq {...}`.
+Any type conforming to `Sequence` became eligible for use in a loop.
+It was an extremely simple model that directly addressed the needs of the `for` loop and could support trivial generic algorithms such as `reduce`, `map`, and `filter` besides.

 The `Sequence` model was, however, *too* simple to support nontrivial algorithms such as reverse, sort, and binary search.
 The nontrivial